In Uncategorized

 Are financial adviser fees tax deductible in Australia?

 Partly.
 Advice fees relating to ongoing management of income-producing investments are generally deductible.
-Advice on initial structuring, one-off plans, or personal matters like estate planning generally isn’t.
-The ATO updated its guidance under TR 2025/3.
+Advice on initial structuring, one-off plans, or personal matters like estate planning generally isn't.
+The ATO's guidance is set out in determination TD 2024/7.
 Your accountant can tell you what applies to your situation.

 What's the difference between a financial adviser and a financial planner in Australia?

 Nothing substantive under current law.
-Since 2019, anyone giving personal financial advice must be on the ASIC Financial Advisers Register, hold a relevant degree, and meet FASEA professional standards.
-The titles “financial adviser” and “financial planner” are used interchangeably, and both are protected terms.
-You can’t call yourself either unless you’re properly licensed.
+Since 2019, anyone giving personal financial advice must be on the ASIC Financial Advisers Register, hold a relevant degree, and comply with the Financial Planners and Advisers Code of Ethics.
+The titles financial adviser and financial planner are used interchangeably, and both are protected terms.
+You can't call yourself either unless you're properly licensed.